discordextremelist/website/README.md

 ### Node.js

-DEL requires [Node.js](https://nodejs.org) v18.15.0+.
-We recommend using the latest v20 LTS version.
+DEL requires [Node.js](https://nodejs.org) v20.18.3+.
+We currently recommend using the latest v20 LTS version, higher versions are not supported. v22 support is planned.

 ### MongoDB